Menu

 Massachusetts 1B Complaint for Divorce

 The large majority of 1B divorce cases in Massachusetts are settled out of court.
-If this is not achieved, a trial will take place before a judge (without a jury).
-Each party presents his or her case and evidence to support it, which may include testimony by witnesses.
-After hearing all evidence, the judge will study the case and issue a decision, usually several days later.
+If settlement is not achieved, a trial will take place before a judge (without a jury).
+Each party presents evidence and may call witnesses.
+After hearing all evidence, the judge reviews the case and issues a decision—ultimately entering a judgment of divorce if appropriate.

-If you or your spouse plans to dissolve the marriage, you need an experienced Massachusetts family law attorney to help you guide you through the divorce process.
-We handle all family law matters are handled with the utmost care and compassion.
+If you or your spouse plans to dissolve the marriage, you need an experienced Massachusetts family law attorney to guide you through the divorce process.
+We handle all family law matters with the utmost care and compassion.
 Call us today toll free at 978-851-2291, or contact us online.

 For your convenience, appointments may be scheduled during flexible hours.
 Our office is centrally located in Tewksbury near Route 93 and Route 495.
 We serve clients in Middlesex and Essex County.